 In the second of a new series of Artist Profiles we are excited to welcome Oliver Cross to the blog.

 Oliver is a harmonica player who lives on the edge of the Cambridgeshire fens.
-He has just returned from Romania where he was doing some photography and filming, and researching folk music for his Drake Music/PRS Talent Development commission.
+He has just returned from Romania where he was doing some photography and filming, and researching folk music for his Drake Music PRS Foundation Talent Development Partner commission.

 Oliver is a Drake Music trainee and is also part of the National Open Youth Orchestra and British Paraorchestra.

 We talked to Oliver to find out more about making a musical microcosm, touring and breaking music teachers…

 Please tell us a bit about your upcoming Drake Music PRS commission.

 My commission is going to be sort of a mish-mash, part audio, part visuals, part cross-pollination of different genres.
 I want my audience to be at the centre of a black hole of ideas and messages, just sucked in to this world.

 It’s going to be a bit freaky, a bit surreal, a bit of a mish-mash of different things.
 I hope the audience is at least going to have fun, and if they don’t, well at least they’ll remember it!